 1. To begin application via eProtocol.
 (Click Here)

 3. Complete the application form as fully as possible.
 Respond to each item on the form, even if your answer is "not applicable."
 Provide enough information for the committee to understand how you will deal with each of the concerns asked about in the application form.
 For example, it is not sufficient to simply state that you will keep data confidential.
 Rather, you should explain how you will ensure data remain confidential.
 In some cases, you may need to provide lengthy answers, such as when describing the procedures.
-You may respond to these questions by entering "see attached" on the form and sending a separate attachment with your answer along with the application.
 As a rule, the committee also will want to see copies of any tests or questionnaires you will be distributing and a copy of your consent form.

 4. Complete on-line training.
 All researchers must complete an on-line training module on the Belmont Report before submitting an application for review.
 Researchers must complete the training once every three years.
 To access the on-line course, go to the CITI site, register as a Santa Clara University member, and select the human subjects training module.

 Students must complete the student training sessions offered through CITI before submitting and application.
 To access the on-line course, go to the CITI site, register as a Santa Clara University member, and select the student version of human subjects training modules

 Expedited and Exempt Review deadlines are ongoing; can be submitted to Research Compliance for Human Subjects approval at any time.